rgasch/coinrpc/README.md

     $txid = $client->sendToAddress('1MYQ7WEyJTPaDWd6wWMYgFCXdxuc2uCvmG', (float) 0.1);
 ```

-Litecoin Basic usage
+Litecoin or Dogecoin Basic usage
 --------------------

-As above but use the `LitecoinClient` instead.
+As above but use the `LitecoinClient` or `DogecoinClient` in the place of `BitcoinClient`

 Contributions
 -------------